 Just like when we eat junk food we can feel a bit, well, horrible.
 Our diet affects our mental and physical health and it's important to get it right!
 This is the same with our dogs.
 If they eat low quality food, they may become hyper or unwell.
-When we feed a high-quality food, like Orijen and Acana, we help our dogs feel their best inside and out.
+When we feed a high-quality food, like Orijen and Acana, we help our dogs feel their best, inside and out.

 10. Have fun with your dog

 “A dog is the only thing on earth that loves us more than he loves himself.”
 This quote is one that has stayed with me (Dusty Dingo Dog Training) for years, it's so true and it's why I love dogs.
-It's so important that we have fun with our dogs, enjoy the time we have with them and play with them.
-We don’t know how long they will be with us so it is so important to have as much fun as you can.
+It's important that we have fun with our dogs, enjoy the time we have with them and play with them.
+We don’t know how long they will be with us so it is really important to have as much fun as you can.
 So, what are you still doing here?
 Go and play with your dog!
 The trainer said so!